dalvarado98/source-blog/src/content/welcome.md

 draft: false
 ---

-👋 Welcome, it's great to have you here.
+👋 Welcome to WordGaze, first of all thank you for visiting this blog.

 We know that first impressions are important, so we've populated your new site with some initial __getting started__ posts that will help you get familiar with everything in no time.
 This is the first one!